-My favourite part, however, is the top of Mount Inari, that most people tend to overlook due to the hard climb but it offers an unobstructed view of the city and the fresh air this place provides is just more than refreshing - Definitely worth the effort.
+My favourite part, however, is the top of Mount Inari, which most people tend to overlook due to the hard climb but it offers an unobstructed view of the city and the fresh air this place provides is just more than refreshing - Definitely worth the effort.

-NB: Just for your knowledge, to get to the top of Mount Inari, one must climb 233m, spread across 4km (2.5mi) and take about 2 hours to get up there.
+NB: Just for your knowledge, to get to the top of Mount Inari, one must climb 233m, spread across 4km (2.5mi), and take about 2 hours to get up there.